itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;The `add_nondispersion` function serves the purpose of adding a non-dispersion material to the project in the simulation.
+&emsp;&emsp;The `add_nondispersion` function adds a non-dispersion material to the project in the simulation.
 The `data`, is specified as a list, typically in the format [(index real, index imag)].
-This list contains the complex refractive index values for the material, enabling the simulation to accurately model its optical properties.
+This list contains the complex refractive index values for the material, enabling the simulation to model its optical properties accurately.
 The `Order` parameter determines the mesh order for the material during the simulation.
 The function allows users to incorporate non-dispersion materials into the simulation, contributing to a comprehensive and precise optical analysis of the system under investigation.

 </div>